posit-dev/py-shinyswatch/README.md

 ### Examples

-There are three examples in the shinyswatch repo.
+There are multiple examples in the shinyswatch repo.

 <!-- You can view them online at: [shinyswatch.theme.darkly](http://rstudio.github.io/py-shinyswatch/reference/theme.darkly.html) and [get_theme](http://rstudio.github.io/py-shinyswatch/reference/get_theme.html). -->